 That season, I was amazed by how much Max was able to do.
 Although Max took longer than his older classmates to come out of his shell, the older kids watched out for him, and he responded to their attention and modeling.
 In little time, Max “joined the pack,” pretended quite readily, and took on remarkable challenges.
 What blew my mind was how much the older children seemed to gain from both caring for Max and making him their genuine playmate.

-Years later, all of our learning groups at Tinkergarten span more than three years of age, thanks to that experience and so much learning.
+Years later, all of our learning groups at Tinkergarten span far more than three years of age, thanks to that experience and so much learning.
+In fact our core program is designed to fully support kids ages 1.5 through 8 years of age.

 None of this should be too surprising.
 If you have multiple kids or a large extended family, you regularly see the beauty of younger and older playing and learning together.
 Find a way to watch To Be and To Have, a gorgeous film about a French one-room schoolhouse, and you’ll feel it in your bones.
 Humans were learning in mixed-age groupings for centuries, and anthropologists like Melvin Konner remind us that same-aged learning groups are a construct of modern times.
 Still, nearly all learning experiences in today’s world group kids in very narrow age ranges.